expo/fyi/eas-vcs-workflow.md

-## VCS Workflows
+# EAS CLI and Version Control Systems (VCS)

-EAS CLI integrates with version control systems (VCS) to access information about the project and to package it when uploading to EAS Build.
-Currently, EAS CLI supports 3 integration modes.
-You can select which fits best in your workflow.
+EAS CLI provides out of the box integration with [Git](https://git-scm.com/) to access information about your project and to package it when uploading to EAS Build.
+By default, EAS CLI uses Git as follows:

-### No-Commit Git Workflow (Default)

 - It uses `git` to find the root of the project and other useful metadata (branch, commit hash, and so on).
 - It does not require commits before a build.
 - It uploads a copy of your working directory to EAS Build.
-- It respects `.gitignore` files (with some exceptions, see the migration notes below).
+- It respects `.gitignore` files (with some exceptions, see the [migration notes](#migration-notes)) or `.easignore` files.

+## Alternative Workflows for working with VCS

+There are two alternative ways to integrate with version control systems built-in to EAS CLI: you can either integrate more deeply with Git, or not integrate with Git at all.

 ### Full Git Workflow

+This workflow is recommended for most projects because it ensures that each of your builds is associated with a Git commit, and therefore is reproducible.
+It also works better with third party tools that hook into Git in your project to extract metadata for their own purposes, for example error reporting services.

 - It can be enabled by adding `{ "cli": { "requireCommit": true } }` at the root level of your `eas.json`.
 - It uses `git` to find the root of the project and other useful metadata (branch, commit hash, and so on).